-This leaflet is for patients who have been recommended to receive radiotherapy to the pelvis.
-It will highlight the important details that you will have already discussed with your doctor.
-This leaflet is intended to be a guide as details and side effects of treatment will vary from one patient to another.
+This leaflet is for patients who have been recommended to receive radiotherapy treatment for cancer of the anus.
+It will highlight important details that you will have already discussed with your doctor.
+This leaflet is intended to be a guide as details and side effects following radiotherapy varies from patient to patient.